 Water quality data was collected at the project discharge as well as multiple stations pre-construction and post-construction.
 The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project.
 East Branch Phase I Reclamation project pre-construction monitoring show pH and net acidity at East Branch river mile 6.33, downstream to the mouth of East Branch, and along the mainstem of Raccoon Creek, shown above.
 Pre-construction data shows pH in the range of 4.5-6.2 at river mile 6.33 of East Branch and downstream of the project on Raccoon Creek.
-Post-construction data at EB210 downstream to Raccoon Creek show pH in the range of 5.9-6.7.
-The net acidity concentrating decreased by 91 percent, showing net alkaline conditious continuing for 9.8 miles downstream to the mouth of East Branch (2.5) and farther into Raccoon Creek mainstream (7.3).
+Post-construction data at EB210 downstream to Raccoon Creek show pH in the range of 5.8-6.6.The net acidity concentrations decreased by 86 percent, showing net alkaline conditions downstream in Raccoon Creek mainstream (7.3 miles).

 Using the Mean Annual Load Method (Stoertz, 2004) acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 6/1/1996 to 11/1/2004 for pre-construction and from 2/18/2008 to 12/31/2008 for post-construction.
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 6/1/1996 to 11/1/2004 for pre-construction and from 2/18/2008 to 12/31/2009 for post-construction.